amandio34/Main-about-me/README.md

 🌱 I’m currently learning more about progamming with JavaScript and TypeScript!

-📫 How to reach me: Discord @amandio_34 , or Email: amanda.andersson034@gmail.com
+📫 How to reach me: Discord @amandio_34 , or Email amanda.andersson034@gmail.com